kosvi/Santas_own_CRM/Docs/spend_hours.md

 |           | 1 | 120 | Alot of tweaks to UI.
 Some tweaks to 'business logic' and some re-factoring. |
 |           | 2 | 122 | Tweaks to UI.
 New Groups can be added.
 Added some tests too (took quite some time to figure out how to mock useNavigate from react-router-dom).
 Going to merge to develop (and deploy to Heroku through Release). |

+Extras:
+- Added reset-button to UI for easier DB-reset at this stage of development